ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 {{I-D.ietf-ace-oauth-authz}}.
 In this profile, a client and a resource server use CoAP {{RFC7252}} over DTLS {{RFC6347}} to communicate.
-The client uses an access token, bound to a key (the proof-of-possession key) to authorize its access to the resource server.
+The client uses an access token, bound to a key (the proof-of-possession key) to authorize its access to protected resources hosted by the resource server.
 DTLS provides communication security, proof of possession, and server authentication.
 Optionally the client and the resource server may also use CoAP over DTLS to communicate with the authorization server.
-This specification supports the DTLS handshake with Raw Public Keys (RPK) {{RFC7250}}
+This specification supports the
-and the DTLS handshake with Pre-Shared Keys (PSK) {{RFC4279}}.
+DTLS handshake with Raw Public Keys (RPK) {{RFC7250}} and the DTLS handshake with Pre-Shared Keys (PSK) {{RFC4279}}.

 The DTLS RPK handshake {{RFC7250}} requires client authentication to provide proof-of-possession for the key tied to the access token.
 Here the access token